Google Ads for SaaS: The Ultimate Guide For Big Wins

 Your landing page should include clear, concise, simple instructions/information, and a prominent call-to-action (CTA).
 Always think quality over quantity.

-One of the biggest challenges with advertising via Google Ads is keyword competition.
+One of the biggest challenges with advertising via Google Ads is keyword competitors.

 2.9 – B2B Remarketing Campaigns